I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

 But it’s useful for keeping in contact with people.
 You can use it as a kind of online phone book.
 It’s also probably a good idea to keep your account if only to prevent other people trying to register an account in your name.

-But like the old phone book entries, there’s no need to fill up your Facebook profile with personal information.
+But like the old phone book entries, there’s no need to fill your Facebook profile with personal information.

-I’ve reduced my personal information on Facebook to the absolute minimum.
+I’ve reduced my personal information on Facebook to the minimum.
 Plus I deleted practically all my photos.

-As for the information you supply to Facebook, such as date of birth etc: it doesn’t all have to be entirely accurate if you don’t want it to be.
+As for the information you supply to Facebook, such as date of birth etc: it doesn’t have to be entirely accurate if you don’t want it to be.
 No need for Zuckerberg and his NSA friends to know your real details.

 One thing about social media is that it’s notoriously fickle.
 It has a very short “half-life”.
 Facebook may be the fashion at the moment.
 But for how much longer?